odyzeo/form-item/README.md

 | `autocomplete` | string | `off` | HTML5 autocomplete attribute, check [docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) for more info and possible values |
 | `pattern` | string | `` | Pattern attribute specifies a regular expression that the <input> element's value is checked against on form submission |

+### groupName {string = ''} - optional
+Set if you need to target one or more form item components with global methods

 ### value {string} - optional
 This is the initial value of the form input/textarea.